 Cristina, could you tell us how you joined Sener?

-I knew about Sener through my father and my cousin, both of whom worked at Sener, and also because I worked in the aerospace engineering sector.
-It was my cousin, Silvia Diaz, who at some point told me that they were starting some interesting projects.
-They were certainly innovative and ambitious projects and that aroused my interest.
-The idea appealed to me, so I decided to take the plunge and join Sener, and since then, I haven’t looked back.
+I learned about Sener through my father and my cousin, both of whom worked at Sener, and also because I was working in the aerospace engineering sector.
+It was my cousin, Silvia Díaz, who told me about some interesting projects they were starting.
+These were innovative and ambitious projects, which sparked my interest.
+The idea appealed to me, so I decided to take the plunge and join Sener, and I haven’t looked back since.

 What does it mean to you to have followed in your father’s footsteps in this company?

 In a way, it made the initial period in the company, when I joined, quite easy.
-He was a very loved and appreciated person and perhaps because of the way people are at Sener, they often passed that on to me.
+He was a beloved and appreciated person, and perhaps because of the way people are at Sener, they often extended that warmth to me.
 They still do.
 It’s a precious thing, a luxury.

 Is your activity similar to your father’s?

-Apart from the evolution of technologies and the transformation that the company has undergone in recent years, it is quite similar.
-We are both dedicated to the development of solutions in the aerospace and defence industry, very focused on avionics solutions.
-Even with many changes and technological advances, the essence of our work remains the same: to innovate and create solutions that make a difference in the aerospace and defence industry.
+Despite the evolution of technologies and the transformation the company has undergone in recent years, it is quite similar.
+We are both dedicated to developing solutions in the aerospace and defense industry, with a strong focus on avionics solutions.
+Even with many changes and technological advances, the essence of our work remains the same: to innovate and create solutions that make a difference in the aerospace and defense industry.

 In your opinion, what are some family values and traditions that can be extrapolated to the work environment?

 Without hesitation: honesty, integrity and the value of commitment.
 Commitment not only to the project, but also, and more importantly, to people.
-Commitment to and from colleagues drives us to work together, to strengthen teams and, in this way, to achieve common goals.
-I believe that these values have been transmitted and are reflected in Sener’s culture.
+Commitment to and from colleagues drives us to work together, strengthen teams, and achieve common goals.
+I believe these values have been transmitted and are reflected in Sener’s culture.

 What advantages do you see in working in a company that has been family-run for several generations?